 In addition to a robust but reasonable municipal investment in arts and culture, I support encouraging and incentivizing the private sector to support artistic endeavors in Calgary.

 Emergency Medical Services (EMS)

 Calgary EMS were consolidated by the provincial government this year.
 I think we need to measure the effectiveness of this and approach our provincial partners with hard data should it turn out, as many fear, to be a bad idea that endangers peoples lives.
 If it turns out to have been a good idea, we will have hard data on that, too.
 Either way, Calgarians need to know.

 In addition to the urgent issues of mental health and addiction that I've placed in the Recovery section but that also belong here, I support Calgary returning to fluoridation of our water, with 2 caveats:

 - I only support increasing fluoride levels to those that are proven safe.
 I do not support experiments with levels.

 - Less than 8% of household water is ingested or used to cook with - the rest goes to showers, toilets, laundry, lawn care, etc. Currently general fluoridation is the most effective option, but if a more efficient and targeted option became available, I would support that.

 Unlike a previous city council that stopped fluoridation without public consultation after the people of Calgary voted to have it in a plebiscite, I will listen to what Calgarians want on this matter.
-If a plebiscite is held and the people vote X, it should take another plebiscite to change that.

 As a result, I would adhere to the wishes of Calgarians in a plebiscite.